-In addition to The 50 States of Grid Modernization, the NC Clean Energy Technology Center publishes additional quarterly reports called The 50 States of Solar and The 50 States of Grid Modernization.
+In addition to The 50 States of Grid Modernization, the NC Clean Energy Technology Center publishes additional quarterly reports called The 50 States of Solar, The 50 States of Grid Modernization, and The 50 States of Power Decarbonization.
 These reports may be purchased here.
 Executive summaries and older editions of these reports are available for download here.